Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 ## CHECK TIMER POLLING DEVICES
 checkTimer=2000
 ```
 As you can see the file is organized in sections, below we include, for each section, the most relevant properties you should consider:
+- Southbound configuration
+  - namespace-ignore=2,7
+    The OPC UA Objects corresponding available within the specified namespaces will not be mapped by the OPC UA IotAgent.
+- Northbound configuration
+  - fiware-service=opcua_car, fiware-service-path=/demo
+    These are important for identifying the Device location and will be useful when contacting the Orion Context Broker  requesting values or methods execution.
+- Agent Server Configuration
+  - device-registry-type=memory|mongodb
+- Session and monitoring parameters
+  These parameters are the homonymous counterparts of OPC UA official ones.
+See OPC UA Documentation for further information

+If you are using the dockerized version, you do not have to change the hostnames/port pairs, we will see how to map that symbolic names to actual IP address.

 #### Auto Configuration (using of Mapping Tool)